mfc0d1ng/Generic-vector-in-C-language/README.md

 A shared library which provides a set of functions for handling dynamic arrays in C.

 <h2>How to download?</h2>
-You can download it here <a href="https://github.com/user-attachments/files/20149295/libvec.zip">here</a>
+You can download it here <a href="https://github.com/user-attachments/files/20211131/libvector.zip">here</a>

 <h2>How to install?</h2>
  Unzip the downloaded file and move libvec.so to /usr/lib

  <h2>How to link?</h2>
- You can link the library to your C project as follows: gcc example.c -l vec
+ You can link the library to your C project as follows: gcc example.c -l vector
 <br>
 <h2> Examples </h2>